-2.1 Company's share capital
+2.1 Company's ordinary share capital

-As of 31 December 2021, the share capital of the Company amounted to CHF 331,250.01 and was divided into 33,125,001 registered shares with a nominal value of CHF 0.01 each.
+As of 31 December 2022, the share capital of the Company amounted to CHF 331,250.01 and was divided into 33,125,001 registered shares (vinkulierte Namenaktien) with a nominal value of CHF 0.01 each.
 The share capital is fully paid-up.

-As of 31 December 2021, the Company held 20,371 treasury shares, representing 0.06% of the Company's share capital.
-The Company purchased the treasury shares during the initial public offering (the "IPO") as part of the preferential allocation.
+As of 31 December 2022, the Company held 199,196 treasury shares, representing 0.6013% of the Company's share capital.
+The Company purchased the treasury shares for the first time during the initial public offering (the "IPO") as part of the preferential allocation and purchased additional treasury shares during the course of 2022 to support PolyPeptide's share-based remuneration programs (see section 4 "Compensation framework for the Board of Directors" and section 5.1.4 "Long-term incentive program" of the Remuneration Report 2022).